collected/responsive-slideshow/README.md

 		Tested in IE8+ and other modern browsers.Looks like hell in IE7 and below.
 If you care, fork it and fix it.
 	</li>
 	<li>
 		Touch support on iOS and Android (though not tested on everything).
-Doesn't prevent vertical scrolling!
+It doesn't prevent vertical scrolling on touch devices!
 	</li>
 	<li>
 		Keyboard support.